Geek-MD/Media_Downloader/README.md

 ### 1. `media_downloader.download_file`
 Downloads a file from the specified URL.
+If the file is a video, a **thumbnail will always be embedded** after download.
-If the file is a video and `resize_enabled` is true, the integration will check the dimensions and resize the file if they do not match `resize_width` and `resize_height`.
+If `resize_enabled` is true, the integration will check the dimensions and resize the file if they do not match `resize_width` and `resize_height`.

 #### Service Data
 | Field           | Required | Description                                                                 |